No-Cry (No-Tears) Sleep Training Method for Babies

 4. The Pick-Up and Put-Down Method

-This method involves you to lift your baby up when he starts crying, but without doing anything stimulating that may disrupt his sleep (like giggling, talking etc.).
+This method involves you lifting your baby up when he starts crying, but without doing anything stimulating that may disrupt his sleep (like giggling, talking, etc.).
 Once he stops crying, you may settle him back into the crib.

 5. The No-Cry Solution